-We reviewed the updates from the Tax Director and reports from the external auditors.
+We reviewed the updates from the Head of Group Tax and reports from the external auditors.
 We considered the appropriateness of tax provisions in relation to the updates and reports received and concluded that the treatment adopted was fair and reasonable.